LEFUMS/infrastructurek8sLUCX/README.md

 # GitOps Repository for Azure Kubernetes Cluster

-This repository uses FluxCD and Kustomize to manage deployments for the `servicetest` and `jotterwebsite` applications across Dev, Test, and Prod environments.
+This repository uses FluxCD and Kustomize to manage deployments for the `servicetest` and `jotterwebsite` applications across Dev, Staging, and Prod environments.

 ## Structure